LIU-Yuxin/SyncMVD/README.md

 <img src=assets/teaser.jpg width=768>

 **SyncMVD** can generate texture for a 3D object from a text prompt using a **Sync**hronized **M**ulti-**V**iew **D**iffusion approach.
-The method shares the denoised content among different views in each denoising step to ensure texture consistency and avoid seams and fragmentation.
+The method shares the denoised content among different views in each denoising step to ensure texture consistency and avoid seams and fragmentation (fig a).